Lloyd Evans (plant physiologist)

-Lloyd Thomas Evans AO FRS FAA (6 August 1927 – 23 March 2015) was a New Zealand plant physiologist who made his career in Australia.
+Lloyd Thomas Evans (6 August 1927 – 23 March 2015) was a New Zealand plant physiologist who made his career in Australia.

 Early life and education

 Evans was born in Wanganui in 1927.
 He received his secondary education at Wanganui Technical College and at Wanganui Collegiate School.
-He studied at the Canterbury Agricultural College in Lincoln from 1945 to 1950 and in 1947, he won the Hunter Brown Cup for that year's best dissertation on sheep husbandry.
+He studied at the Canterbury Agricultural College in Lincoln from 1945 to 1950 and in 1947, he won the Hunter Brown Cup for that year's best essay on sheep husbandry.
+His 1950 master's thesis was on the ecology of the Lake Ellesmere flats.
 In 1948, he represented Lincoln at the Joynt Scroll, a debating competition between New Zealand universities; he also won that year's Hunter Brown Cup.
-He achieved first class honours in field husbandry and in 1950, he was a part-time lecturer in agricultural botany while completing his masters.
+He achieved first class honours in field husbandry and in 1950, he was a part-time lecturer in agricultural botany while completing his master's degree.
 In 1951, he was Lincoln's second Rhodes Scholar and went to Brasenose College, Oxford.
 He subsequently won a Harkness Fellowship to the California Institute of Technology, a fellowship to the National Academies of Sciences, Engineering, and Medicine to the United States National Agricultural Library in Beltsville, Maryland, and a research fellowship to Churchill College, Cambridge.